Donald Trump Attacks On Robert Mueller Investigation Have Failed, 'WaPo' Poll Finds — 63 Percent Approve Probe

-The day after Donald Trump told cheering supporters at an Indiana rally that the Robert Mueller investigation into his campaigns ties with Russia was “disgraceful,” according to a USA Today report — and even condemned the investigation as “illegal” in earlier remarks Thursday — a wide-ranging new poll finds that Trump’s campaign against the Mueller investigation is failing with the American public.
+The day after Donald Trump told cheering supporters at an Indiana rally that the Robert Mueller investigation into his campaign’s ties with Russia was “disgraceful,” according to a USA Today report — and even condemned the investigation as “illegal” in earlier remarks Thursday — a wide-ranging new poll finds that Trump’s campaign against the Mueller investigation is failing with the American public.

 The new survey conducted by The Washington Post/ABC News finds that 63 percent of Americans say that they support the Mueller investigation — with more than half, 52 percent, saying that they “strongly” support the Trump-Russia probe.